What is an Exercise (Stress) Test for Children?

 Is the exercise test painful or uncomfortable?

-The exercise test will likely cause fatigue, mainly to the legs, and cause the patient to breath more heavily over time.
+The exercise test will likely cause fatigue/tiredness, mainly in the legs, and cause the patient to breathe more heavily over time.
 Generally, the patient should not feel pain or discomfort.
 Use of a mouthpiece and nose clip may feel uncomfortable.
-There are times, however, that your doctor orders an exercise study to understand why you have pain or discomfort during daily activities.
-Exercise testing in these cases are done to evaluate the causes of pain/discomfort and obtain information regarding your safety to exercise.
+There are times, however, that your doctor orders an exercise study to understand why your child has pain or discomfort during daily activities.
+Exercise testing in these cases is done to evaluate the causes of pain/discomfort and get information about your child’s safety to exercise.

 Is the exercise test risky or dangerous?